Discover more from Injecting Freedom

 Imagine that in order to keep your job, the government requires you to take a pill that only protects you, and not others, and if you are harmed by that pill, you can’t sue the company that makes and sells the pill.
 Seems dystopian?
 Well, it is.
 But it is exactly what is occurring with Covid-19 vaccines.

 The federal government has given complete immunity to Pfizer, Moderna, and J&J for any injury caused by their Covid-19 vaccines.
 That’s right: you cannot sue them if you are injured by their Covid-19 vaccine.
 (See Note 1 to read the law yourself.)
-So, while their product may not give you immunity, they are guaranteed immunity.
+So, while their product may not give you immunity, Pfizer and Moderna are guaranteed immunity.

 And it gets even worse.
 These companies are even immune for – hold your breath – willful misconduct.
 That may sound crazy, but it is shockingly true.
-You can only sue them for willful misconduct if the federal government first sues them for such conduct.
+You can only sue them for willful misconduct if the federal government first sues them for such conduct (unless such conduct falls outside of the chapter at issue or the Food, Drug & Cosmetic Act).
 (See Note 2 to read the law yourself.)
 And what are the odds the federal government will do so after wildly promoting the vaccine?
 About as likely as the FDA ever admitting they promoted a vaccine that caused widespread harm.

-What is most incredible is that we are talking about a product that does not prevent infection and transmission.
-It, at best, provides personal protection.
-So, you cannot say “no” to the product without losing your job, cannot sue if you are injured, cannot see the data underlying its licensure, all while it can only potentially protect … you!
+What is most incredible is that we are talking about a product that even the Director of the CDC said does not prevent transmission.
+So, you cannot say “no” to the product without losing your job, cannot sue if you are injured, cannot see the data underlying its licensure, in order to potentially protect … you!
 What?!

-It is indeed dystopian to fire someone from their job for refusing to receive an injection that is only for that person’s “benefit.”
+It is dystopian to fire someone from their job for refusing to receive an injection of a product that does not prevent transmission but is rather for that person’s “benefit.”
 Let me repeat.
-The government cares about you so much that in order to get you to take your medicine that will only help you, it is going to make sure you cannot earn a living until you roll up your sleeve like an obedient child and take the jab.
+The government cares about you so much that in order to get you to take your medicine it is going to make sure you cannot earn a living until you roll up your sleeve like an obedient child and take the jab.
 But don’t worry, it is so safe that the government did you the favor of making sure you cannot sue the companies that sell this medicine, even for willful misconduct.

 If this form of authoritarianism is permitted to stand, there is no limit to what the government can mandate you to do in the name of public health.
 If a Covid-19 vaccine can be mandated, then there is no reason the government cannot mandate every drug a doctor believes you should receive for your own good.
 Why not?